seahboonsiew/pyspark-csv/README.md

 # pyspark-csv
-An external PySpark module that works like R's read.csv or Panda's read_csv with automatic type inference and null value handling.
+An external PySpark module that works like R's read.csv or Panda's read_csv, with automatic type inference and null value handling.
 Parses csv file into SchemaRDD.
 No installation required, simply include **pyspark_csv.py** via SparkContext.

 ## Synopsis